NerfZeri/foundry-fund-me-f23/README.md

-Hi this is my first project from PC solidity foundryu course
+Hi this is my first project from PC solidity foundry course